firstdarkdev/modpublisher/readme.md

     // Required for Modrinth/GitHub
     version.set("1.3.0")

-    // Tag to use for GitHub release.
-Defaults to version githubTag.set("v${project.version}")

-    // Whether to create a tag for the GitHub release, if one doesn't exist yet.
-Defaults to true createGithubTag.set(true)

-    // Whether to create the GitHub release if it doesn't exist yet.
-Defaults to true createGithubRelease.set(true)

-    // Whether to update the GitHub release if it already exists.
-Defaults to true updateGithubRelease.set(true)

     // Fancy display name for the upload.
     // Will default to the project version if not set